agaby/darl-dev/Darl.GraphQL/md/darl.md

 These follow C#, so they can be integers or floating point numbers with optional exponent.

 ### Infinity
 Unbounded sets are denoted by positive or negative infinity as the first or last value.
-Darl recognises _Infinity_, _-Infinity_, _-∞_ and _∞_.
+Darl recognizes _Infinity_, _-Infinity_, _-∞_ and _∞_.

 ## String literals
 These are pieces of text delineated with the " or ' characters.